-Survey Date Description of Changes Since Last Survey Interpretation 1 st April 2017 Beach Profiles: North Sands is covered by four beach profile lines during the Partial Measures survey (Appendix A) that were last surveyed in August 2016.
+Survey Date Description of Changes Since Last Survey Interpretation 5 th March 2018 Beach Profiles: North Sands is covered by six beach profile lines during the Partial Measures survey (Appendix A) that were last surveyed in November 2017.
 Profile 1cHN1 is located within Durham County Council's jurisdiction, c.
 400m north of the outfall of Crimdon Beck.
 It is reported here so changes can be interpreted in association with those observed elsewhere along North Sands.
-The beginning of the profile between 0m and 70m chainage covers dunes and has not changed.
-Between chainage 70m and 200m there has been erosion of up to 0.7m, but more typically 0.4m.
-This has removed the upper beach berm previously recorded at chainage 90m in the August 2016 survey.
-A lower beach berm has formed at chainage 220m, with accretion of up to 0.8m between chainage 200m and 295m.
-The toe of the beach seawards of 295m appears to have moved landwards by c.5m, with erosion of up to 0.3m.
-Overall the profile is at a medium-high level compared to the range recorded from previous surveys, particularly high in the vicinity of the lower beach berm between chainage 220m and 260m.
+The beginning of the profile between 0m and 65m chainage covers dunes and has not changed.
+There have been varying amounts of erosion across the rest of the profile, ranging between 0.1m and 1.5m.
+The area of greatest erosion is between chainage 180m and 250m.
+Berms have formed in the mid (chainage 140m to 185m) and lower (chainage 230m to 310m) beach.
+Overall the profile is at a low-medium level compared to the range recorded from previous surveys, although it is at a more high level in the vicinity of the lower beach berm.
 Profile 1cHN2 covers the dune between chainage 0 and 50m.
-From chainage50m to 135m the beach level as dropped by up to 1.0m since August 2016.
-Between chainage 135m and 225m the beach has accreted by up to 1.1m.
-Seawards of 225m there has been erosion of up to 1m, moving the toe of the beach landwards by c.30m.
-The overall effect has been to create a flatter middle beach with a steeper lower beach.
-The beach profile is relatively low in the upper beach compared to the range recorded from previous surveys, medium-high in the middle beach (with highest recorded levels between chainage 175m to 195m), and medium-low in the lower beach, with the toe being amongst the lowest recorded levels.
+From chainage 55m to 240m the beach level has dropped by up to 1.2m since November 2017.
+The lower beach seawards of chainage 245m has accreted by 0.6m, pushing MLWS seawards by around 30m.
+The beach profile is at its lowest recorded level in the upper beach (chainage 55m to 95m) compared to the range recorded from previous surveys, low-medium in the middle beach, and medium in the lower beach.
 Profile 1cHN2a was established in October 2011 and runs through the dunes close to North Sands.
 The area of dunes to 75m chainage has remained stable since October 2011.
-At 75m the dune face is stable following the large loss between October 2013 and March 2014.
-The beac The profiles are at or near the lowest elevation, with platforms exposed and berms previously exposed having been smoothed out.
-This pattern is typical of winter conditions; Longer term trends: Following dune erosion over the winter of 2013/14 the areas with dunes have remained stable.
-At HN1 and 2 the beach levels are medium-high compared with previous years.
+At 75m the dune face remains stable following the large loss between October 2013 and March 2014.
+The beach profile shows erosion of up to 0.3m on the upper beach between chainage 75m and 180m, and up to 0.7m on the lower beach seawards of chainage 180m. the erosion at the toe of the beach has moved MLWS landwards by around 20m.
+Overall the beach is at a medium level compared to the range recorded from previous surveys.
+The profiles are at or near the lowest elevation, particularly in the upper beach, with platforms exposed.
+This pattern is typical of winter conditions.
+Longer term trends: Following dune erosion over the winter of 2013/14 the areas with dunes have remained stable.
+At HN1 and 2 the beach levels are low-medium compared with previous years.
 At HN2a the beach is in the middle of the range of profiles showing likely seasonal fluctuation.
 At profiles HN3a, 4 and 4a the beach is low compared with previous profiles for at least some of the profile.
 The fluctuation in the veneer beach continues so that parts of the shore platform in the south of the bay have become exposed.